aces/DICAT/README.md

 Running DicAT will open a window with three different tabs:

 * A simple **"Welcome to DicAT"** tab giving a short description of the tool
-* A **"DICOM anonymizer"** tab, in which de-identification of DICOMs will take place
+* A **"DICOM de-identifier"** tab, in which de-identification of DICOMs will take place
 * An **"ID Key"** tab, containing the key between candidate's names and their IDs.

 ![Welcome page](images/Welcome_DicAT.png)